 Even though some companies claim their toothbrushes are 100% biodegradable, I have read a report that these claim are highly dubious as nylon and nylon and polyester mix is almost always the material used to produce the bristles.
 If you have heard of a company that offer vegan, biodegradable bristles, please get in touch, we’d love to know more and this company.

 I selected Save Some Green’s because they’re a UK based, small family owned company who have been sourcing bamboo products from Asia for over 10-years.

-Get exclusive offers and the latest products first.
+Get our latest discount code and the latest products first.